angular/quickstart/README.md

 ## Updating to a newer version of the Quickstart Repo

-From time to time the QuickStart will add be enhanced with support for new features or to reflect changes to the [official Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html).
+From time to time the QuickStart will be enhanced with support for new features or to reflect changes to the [official Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html).

 You can update your existing project to an up-to-date QuickStart by following these instructions: